Your home

 Insurance

-Under your lease, you are responsible for getting insurance for your belongings.
+Do you have insurance for your belongings?
+You are responsible, under your lease, for getting insurance for your belongings.
 This type of insurance is usually called contents insurance or renters’ insurance.

-Toronto Community Housing’s insurance will not pay to replace your belongings if something such as a fire, flood or other emergency, damages your home.
+Toronto Community Housing’s insurance will not pay to replace your property if something like fire, flood or other emergency, damages your home.

 If some or all of your income is from Ontario Works or the Ontario Disability Support Program, these programs may cover the cost of contents insurance.
 Please speak with your case worker to learn more.